top of page

 • Is there adequate room for storage?
 Is there room to expand?

 • Is there any evidence of a problem with the water supply?
 Are there any damp walls, basement floors, or open leaks that you can see?
 Is there a whiff of mildew?
-Is there a fresh paint odor that could be designed to mask a water problem?
+Is there a fresh paint odour that could be designed to mask a water problem?

 • Is the structure of the walls sound?
 Look for cracks, as well as evidence of cracks that have been covered up by wallpaper that doesn't match or paint that has been slapped over filler.